 How are glomuvenous malformations diagnosed?

 They are best diagnosed with a combination of tests and scans.
-A skin biopsy is needed to confirm the presence of glomus body cells and therefore the diagnosis of a glomuvenous malformation can be confirmed.
+A skin biopsy is needed to confirm the presence of glomus body cells.
 An MRI scan gives a precise picture of the glomuvenous malformation, its location and extent.
 Giving an injection of a radioisotope dye before the MRI scan highlights the blood flow within the area.

 What causes a glomuvenous malformation?